CCPA Rulemaking - Cybersecurity Audits

 AI Watch.
 Defining Artificial Intelligence 2.0

-and list of keywords that characterise the core domains of the AI research field.
+that characterise the core domains of the AI research field.

 b.
 To what degree are these laws, other requirements, frameworks, or best practices aligned with the requirements, processes, and goals articulated in Civil Code § 1798.185(a)(16)?